hn374/Developer-Notes/React/React.md

 #### shouldComponentUpdate()

-Allows the developer to present unncessary re-rendering of a component by returning false if a render is not required.
+Allows the developer to present unnecessary re-rendering of a component by returning false if a render is not required.

 #### componentDidMount()